Things to Do in Kuwait City in October

 How crowded is Kuwait City in October compared to peak season?

 October sits in a genuine sweet spot — the city feels alive and fully operational again after the summer slowdown (when many Kuwaiti families are abroad and some businesses scale back), but without the shoulder-to-shoulder weekend crowds that pack malls and landmarks from December through February.
 The Avenues Mall will be busy on Thursday and Friday evenings year-round regardless, but the Kuwait Towers observation deck, the National Museum, and the Souq Al Mubarakiya are all pleasantly navigable in October.
-If you're after good light for photography and room to stand in front of things, this is your window.
+If you're after good light for photography and room to actually stand in front of things, this is your window.

 Is the Kuwait Towers worth visiting in October, and what does entry cost?

-October is one of the better months to visit the Kuwait Towers — the Gulf light in late afternoon is extraordinary, and the temperature by early evening makes lingering on the observation deck a pleasure rather than an ordeal.
+October is genuinely one of the better months to visit the Kuwait Towers — the Gulf light in late afternoon is extraordinary, and the temperature by early evening makes lingering on the observation deck a pleasure rather than an ordeal.
 The main sphere houses both a revolving restaurant and a public observation deck with panoramic views over the Arabian Gulf and the city skyline; entry to the deck runs approximately KD 2–4 (roughly $6–13 USD), though prices and hours do shift, so verify locally before you go.
 The surrounding seafront park is free to walk and worth an hour in its own right.
 Sunset here is a reliable highlight of any Kuwait City trip.

 What is the best way to get around Kuwait City in October?

 Kuwait City has no metro, so the realistic options are Careem or Uber (both operate reliably), metered taxis, or a rental car — the road network is excellent and driving is straightforward outside of rush hour on the Gulf Road corridor.
 By late October, evening temperatures are comfortable enough for short walks along the Corniche or through Al Shaheed Park, but midday still demands caution.
 Public buses technically exist but routes are limited, infrequent, and not designed with tourists in mind.
-Renting a car gives the most freedom, for reaching the Mirror House in Rumaithiya or day trips to the Al Ahmadi oil fields; just account for aggressive driving norms and limited parking near the old souq on weekends.
+Renting a car gives the most freedom, particularly for reaching the Mirror House in Rumaithiya or day trips to the Al Ahmadi oil fields; just account for aggressive driving norms and limited parking near the old souq on weekends.

 What is Souq Al Mubarakiya like in October, and is it worth visiting?